gitnex-org/gitnex/README.md

 [<img alt="Become a Patreon" src="https://codeberg.org/gitnex/GitNex/raw/branch/main/assets/patreon.png" height="40"/>](https://www.patreon.com/mmarif) [<img alt="Buy me a coffee" src="https://codeberg.org/gitnex/GitNex/raw/branch/main/assets/buy-me-a-coffee.png" height="40"/>](https://www.buymeacoffee.com/mmarif)

-# GitNex - Android client for Gitea
+# GitNex - Android client for Forgejo and Gitea

-GitNex is a free/paid, open-source Android client for Git repository management tool Gitea.
-Gitea is a community managed fork of Gogs, lightweight code hosting solution written in Go.
+GitNex is a free/paid, open-source Android client for Git repository management tool Forgejo and Gitea.

 GitNex is licensed under GPLv3 License.
 See the LICENSE file for the full license text. **No trackers are used** and source code is available here for anyone to audit.